felipebazilio/Qt/qtwebengine/src/3rdparty/chromium/CODE_OF_CONDUCT.md

 disrespected.
 The person making you feel uncomfortable may not be aware of what they are doing - politely bringing their behavior to their attention is encouraged.

-If you are uncomfortable speaking up, or feel that your concerns are not being duly considered, you can email community@chromium.org to request involvement from a community manager.
-You may also email any of the community managers directly.
-All concerns shared with community managers will be kept confidential.
-In cases where a public response is deemed necessary, the identities of victims and reporters will remain confidential unless those individuals instruct us otherwise.

 If you are uncomfortable speaking up, or feel that your concerns are not being duly considered, you can email community@chromium.org, dknox@google.com, or